prividentity/PrivateIdentity-Oldd/PaaS-Plaintext-Web-Application.md

 ## Prerequisite to run Node server ##

-You should have running EKS cluster.
+   1. You should have running EKS cluster.
+   2. You should be have ECR to store docker images.

 ## Setup PaaS plaintext web application ##